rajphoenix20/commercial-marketplace-client-go/README.md

 # Current status

-This project is not in active development at this time and is unsupported.
+This project is deprecated and not in active development.

 # Project